How PoE Technology is Driving IoT Systems

 • Plan for network segmentation and VLAN configuration such that PoE-enabled IoT network traffic can be segregated from the remaining network traffic.

 The future of PoE in IoT is bright, and this market is expected to grow immensely over the next few years, especially with further advancements in PoE technology.
 However, for PoE to function well, you would need the right type of network devices.
 Hence, ensure you source them from the right manufacturer and supplier.
 VERSITRON has been at the forefront of fiber optics technology for several years now.
-The company provides PoE-enabled media converters, industrial switches, MicroModems, and other fiber optic devices that have been successfully installed in several IoT applications.
+The company provides PoE media converters, industrial switches, MicroModems, and other fiber optic devices that have been successfully installed in several IoT applications.

 Rich Tull